 Q: Can I use homemade bread flour in a bread machine?

 A: Yes, you can use homemade bread flour in a bread machine.
-However, you may need to adjust the liquid and yeast amounts to achieve the best results.
+Even so, you may need to adjust the liquid and yeast amounts to achieve the best results.
 Refer to your bread machine's manual for specific recommendations.

 Conclusion